mrmurphy/splodingsocks.github.io/_posts/2015-07-24-haskell-baby-steps.md

 ## 1) Install Haskell

-I did this by first installing Stack (an alternative to `cabal-install`, which is a separate think from “Cabal the library” or “Cabal the standard”) and then using Stack to install GHCI:
+I did this by first installing Stack (an alternative to `cabal-install`, which is a separate thing from “Cabal the library” or “Cabal the standard”) and then using Stack to install GHCI:

 Follow the directions here for installing Stack: [https://github.com/commercialhaskell/stack/wiki/Downloads](https://github.com/commercialhaskell/stack/wiki/Downloads)